renaissance-publishing/renaissance/content/chapters/18-representing-a-character.md

       - special characteristics,

-          - which represent unique quirks or abilities that the race has—like a Gnoll’s thick hide, or a Shifter’s ability to change shape.
+          - which represent unique quirks or abilities that the race has — like a Gnoll’s thick hide, or a Shifter’s ability to change shape.

   - Ranks in skills